PurpleKingdomGames/pkg-website/website/draft/deriving-elm.md

 4. Update the model
 5. Re-render

-Note how deterministic and testible all this is, too.
+Note how deterministic and testable all this is, too.

 - Want to test a model update?
 Call `update` with a known model and message, and you should always get the same result.
 - Want to test the rendering?
 Give `view` a known model and you should get the same HTML representation every time.